MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/use-automation-kit.md

 #### Create / maintain configuration data

-Learn more about how to create and maintain the configuration data in [setting up the Automation CoE Toolkit](./configure-automation-coe.md).
+Learn more about how to create and maintain the configuration data in [setting up the automation kit](./configure-automation-kit.md).

 #### Map automation projects to environments